-Application Sub- Method Description Application Reliability Reliability Assessment Sampling Plans Sampling Plans Sampling is the selection of a subset (a statistical sample) of members from a population to estimate characteristics of the whole population.
-Two advantages of sampling are that the cost is lower and data collection is faster than measuring the entire population (NIST).
-Sequential Probability Ratio Test SPRT is a specific sequential hypothesis test that permits concurrent pass/fail analysis during testing and provides stopping/continuing criteria (MIL-STD-781D).
-Parametric Survivability Analysis Fits the time to event Y (with or without censoring) using linear regression models that can involve both location and scale effects (JMP.com).
-Reliability Growth Non-Homogenous Poisson Process (NHPP) NHPP analysis permits the estimation of a variable failure rate that reflects a change in reliability, typically due to configuration changes designed to improve reliability (ReliaWiki).
-Bayesian Analysis/Inference Bayesian inference is a method of statistical inference in which Bayes' theorem is used to update the probability for a hypothesis as more evidence or information becomes available (Gelman et al., 2004, Meeker and Escobar, 1998).
+Application Sub- Method Description Application Reliability Reliability Assessment Sampling Plans Sampling is the selection of a subset (a statistical sample) of members from a population to estimate characteristics of the whole population.
+Two advantages of sampling are that the cost is lower and data collection is faster than measuring the entire population (NIST/SEMATECH, 2013).
+Sequential Probability Ratio Test SPRT is a specific sequential hypothesis test that permits concurrent pass/fail analysis during testing and provides stopping/continuing criteria (Department of Defense, 1986).
+Survivability Analysis Fits the time to event Y (with or without censoring) using linear regression models that can involve both location and scale effects (SAS Institute, Inc., 2020).
+Reliability Growth Non-Homogenous Poisson Process (NHPP) NHPP analysis permits the estimation of a variable failure rate that reflects a change in reliability, typically due to configuration changes designed to improve reliability (ReliaWiki, 2015).
+Bayesian Analysis/Inference Bayesian inference is a method of statistical inference in which Bayes' theorem is used to update the probability for a hypothesis as more evidence or information becomes available ( (Gelman, Carlin, Stern, & Rubin, 2004), (Meeker & Escobar, 1998)).
 Parameter Estimation Estimate Data Distribution Parameters or Interval that Data Occupies Confidence Interval A confidence interval is a type of interval estimate of a population parameter (e.g., the mean), computed from the statistics of the observed data.
-It provides a range of values that might contain the true value of the unknown population parameter (Kensler and Cortes, 2014).
-Prediction Interval A prediction interval is a type of interval estimate used to estimate the value of one or more future (new) observations (Ortiz and Truett, 2015).
-Tolerance Interval A tolerance interval is a statistical interval within which, with some confidence level, a specified proportion of a sampled population falls (Ortiz and Truett, 2015).
-Observational Data Analysis Evaluate Observational Survey Design Survey design employs methods to generate data from users (Lohr, 2009).
-Data Sets Inferential Statistics These are classical statistical techniques including linear regression, logistic regression, graphical data analysis, and time series analysis.
-Data Mining Techniques These methods include decision trees, neural networks, and Bayesian networks and are used to uncover patterns in large, unstructured datasets.
+It provides a range of values that might contain the true value of the unknown population parameter (Kensler & Cortes, Interpreting Confidence Intervals, 2014).
+Prediction Interval A prediction interval is a type of interval estimate used to estimate the value of one or more future (new) observations (Ortiz & Truett, Using Statistical Interval to Assess System Performance, 2015).
+Tolerance Interval A tolerance interval is a statistical interval within which, with some confidence level, a specified proportion of a sampled population falls (Ortiz & Truett, Using Statistical Interval to Assess System Performance, 2015).